mcttn22/school-project/README.md

 -

 ## TODO
-- Setup project plan and theory (with images)
+- Setup project plan and theory (with images) with latex
 - Create XOR model
 - Longterm aim to develop image recognition model and a final application with a UI and specific focus